 Q. Where do I go for my sponsorship forms?

 A. Sponsorship forms/running vests are to be obtained from your chosen charity direct, please contact them at your earliest convenience

 Q. When do I need to have signed up by to receive my Family Fun Run race pack in the post?

-A. The Postage Entry Deadline for the Cardiff Bay Family Fun Run is Thursday 14th March.
+A. The Postage Entry Deadline for the Cardiff Bay Family Fun Run is TBC.
 Runners who enter the Family Fun Run after this date will need to collect their pack rather than receive it in the post.